nesor911/Noypi_Adventures/README.md

 # Platforms & Monetization
 Free android app with in-game ads, and paid version without ads.
 Free iOS with ads.
 Paid iOS version without ads.
 In game purchases.

-Most of the mp3 and ogg assets are downloaded from opengameart.org, its nice if you visit it.
-Wav assets was created and are exported from bxfr sound app.
-All codes are based from our labwork lessons "Zenva Runner" Phaser2.